Saruspete/ammlib/doc/doc/pkg.lib.md

 * $2  (path)(optionnal)
 * $@  (any) argument to pass to the selected function

-## ammPkg::Installed
+## function ammPkg::Installed {

-@description: Check if a given package is installed
+Check if a given package is installed

 ### Arguments

 * $@  (string) Package or string to be checked against